Kheirlb/460_Project_Code/Attitude/AttPar/Python_AttPar/README.md

 ## Run the Program!
 - Open a new terminal (this one doesn't require Administrator privileges)
 - Navigate to directory where you installed our Program Code, specifically the "Python_AttPar" directory.
-This usually involves typing "cd " (which means "change directory") followed by the file path.
+This usually involves typing "cd " (which means "change directory") followed by the file path. "cd .." is the reverse and lets you go back one directory.
 - This is where you want to go for example:
 ```
   cd Documents\GitHub\460_Project_Code\Attitude\AttPar\Python_AttPar